 In order to get a Bachelor's Degree, students will need to select a subject area in which to specialize.
 This subject area is called a major.
 Almost every major requires that certain courses be completed during the first and/or second year of college.
 These are called Lower Division Major Requirements.
-The following pages list these courses for majors commonly available at the universities to which Golden West College students are most likely to transfer.
+Below is a list of majors in which the lower division major requirements have been identified.
+The following pages list these courses for majors commonly available at the universities to which Golden West College students are most likely to transfer; i.e., CSU Long Beach, CSU Fullerton, UC Irvine, etc..